AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

    * If any organization that employs official DataPredict contributor (who contributed equal to or more than 10%) with a guarantees at least one (1) year of employment, the organization may request three non-transferrable and royalty-free licenses for their projects.

    * This license is valid as long as the DataPredict contributor remain continuously employed in the same company.

-   * If the contributor is employed to multiple organizations that have the ability to use DataPredict, only the first organization can have this offer.
+   * If a contributor is employed by multiple organizations that are eligible to use DataPredict, only the first organization employing them is eligible for this offer.